 Instant Scan

-During Priority Scan press SCAN button to start instant Scan.
-Only the 3 channels programmed in the instant channel buttons will be scanned.
+During Open Scan press and hold SC/MEM button to start Instant Scan, only the channels programmed in the instant channel buttons with 'M' set will be scanned.
+To stop scan press the SC/MEM button or Push PTT.